powercode-team/notifications-node/packages/core/README.md

 async function main() {
   // Instantiate Notification Service service = new NotificationService(
     // In-Memory StorageService (INotificationStorageService implementation)
     await new MemoryStorage().initialize(),
     // All necessary ITransport instances for current project {
-            [TRANSPORT_CONSOLE]: new ConsoleTransport(),
+      console: new ConsoleTransport(),
       // ...,
-            // 'transport_XXXX': new TransportXXXX(),
+      // alias_xxxx: new TransportXXXX(),
     },
     // optionally change default configuration
     // In addition this configuration can be overridden by ITransport::config (individualy for each transport) {
       // ResendErrorHandler with GeometryProgressionStrategy for "error processing"
       // Try resend 20 times from 10 sec interval to 3600 sec used geometry progression (denom 2) to calc next "wait" interval
       // Sample: 10, 20, 40, 80, 160, ...
 3600, 3600, ... | max to 20 times or success response
       errorHandler: new ResendErrorHandler(new GeometryProgressionStrategy(20, 10, 3600)),

       // ILeakyBucketService
       // For example send max 10 messages for each transports by one try
       leakyBucket: new LeakyBucketService(10),
       // Or max 8 messages for each transports in 15 sec
       // leakyBucket: new LeakyBucketService(8, 15),

       // Override processing interval (default: 3 sec)
       processingInterval: 5, // sec
     },
   );

   // Sample Notification subscriber service.eventEmitter.on(QUEUE_BEFORE_PROCESSING, (event: IQueueProcessingEvent) => {
-    console.info(`process ${event.items.length} at ${(new Date()).toLocaleTimeString()}:`);
+    console.info(`before processing ${event.items.length} at ${(new Date()).toLocaleTimeString()}:`);
   });

   // Instantiate Notification Queue Manager and start Queue Processing